vv01f/apgpjs/README.md

 * http://www.hanewin.net/encrypt/PGdecode.htm
 with a non-specific proprietary licence (all rights reserved, but put up to be used)

+## why?

+because it makes sense to encrypt kommunikation although email is not secure at least the information transported in the body can be secured e.g. you can be contacted by customers via a web form and they do not need to fear someone reading the credentials they had to give for proper identification.

 ## how to start